 Tables without primary keyslink

 If a table doesn’t have a primary key, we create a synthetic (hash) primary key.
+The synthetic primary key is a hash of values of the columns defined for that table, so if those columns change, the primary key changes.
+We calculate the MAR for these tables based on their synthetic primary keys.
 The composition of this primary key differs by source.
-For example, for Facebook Ad Insights, we use the
+For example, for the Facebook Ad Insights connector, we use the

-breakdowns (that is, date, ad_id, and age) to create a synthetic primary key.
-MAR for these tables is based on their synthetic primary keys.
+breakdowns (date, ad_id, and age) to create a synthetic primary key.

 Fivetran system tableslink